tjaehnel/pipresents-packaging/README.md

  make binary-package

 If you want to release a new version of the package:
-*   Change version in the Makefile
+*   Change version and revision in the Makefile
 *   Build a source package from the newest sources from the internet make download make prepare-package